 Gastroesophageal reflux disease (GERD)

-Gastroesophageal reflux disease is injury to the esophagus caused by chronic exposure to stomach acid.
-While the symptom of heartburn is often associated with this disease, GERD is a serious disease that can cause esophagitis, Barrett’s esophagus and esophageal cancer.
+Gastroesophageal reflux disease is an injury to the esophagus caused by chronic exposure to stomach acid.
+While the symptom of heartburn is often associated with this disease, GERD is a serious disease that can cause esophagitis, Barrett’s esophagus, and esophageal cancer.